Rice Baseball took their first weekend series of the season, winning the opening two games against Marshall on the Owls’ first C-USA road trip.

 As Cruz Jr. mentioned earlier this week, finding a core group of pitchers he could trust in key situations was one of the Owls’ most pressing priorities.
 The picture might not be crystal clear right now, but things look much better after this weekend than they have at any other point this year.

 On Friday, Rice was able to use one reliever (David Shaw) in between a quality outing from starter Cooper Chandler and a shutdown performance from closer Matthew Linskey.
-Getting one inning from Parker Smith on Saturday wasn’t the plan, but nice relief outings from Roel Garcia, Tom Vincent and Garrett Zaskoda turned things around for the Owls before the day was through.
+Getting one inning from Parker Smith on Saturday wasn’t the plan, but nice relief outings from Roel Garcia, Tom Vincent and Garret Zaskoda turned things around for the Owls before the day was through.

 Vincent and Shaw reprised their performances was good Sunday appearances as well.
 At a minimum, it appears Chandler, Smith, and Garcia are reliable starting options, with DeLeon quality depth and a viable Sunday guy.
 Shaw, Vincent, Zaskoda and Linskey have also done enough to be trusted.
 Rice will still need a few more guys to enter that important circle of trust, but the foundation has clearly been laid.